raspberrypilearning/make-crumble-robot-head/en/step_5.md

 --- task ---

-To connect the servo to your Crumbliser, you could use either [Crumblisers](https://redfernelectronics.co.uk/product/crumbliser-pack-of-5/){:target="_blank"} or male-to-male jumper cables.
+To connect the servo to your Crumbliser, you can use either [Crumblisers](https://redfernelectronics.co.uk/product/crumbliser-pack-of-5/){:target="_blank"} or male-to-male jumper cables.

 ![Jumper cable and Crumbliser](images/wiring_jumperAndCrumblisers.png)